-The Rule of Thirds is perhaps the most ubiquitous rule of composition and one of the first things that beginners learn about in classes since 1800.
-Very briefly, it can help create well balanced and interesting images.
+The Rule of Thirds is perhaps the most ubiquitous rule of composition and one of the first things beginners learn about in classes since 1800.
+Very briefly, it can help create well-balanced and interesting images.

 The basic principle is to imagine breaking an image down into thirds, horizontally and vertically.
-This will split the image in 9 sections.
+This will split the image into 9 sections.

-In between the 9 sections you now have 4 lines and 4 points.
-These identify the important parts of the image that you should consider placing points of interest in as you frame your image.
+So, between the 9 sections, you now have 4 lines and 4 points.
+These identify the important parts of the image in which you should consider placing points of interest as you frame your image.

-The theory is that, if you place points of interest in the intersections, your photo becomes more balanced and natural to the viewers’ eyes.
-There’s been a few studies showing that our eyes are naturally drawn to these intersections when looking at an image.
-This is what the Rule of Thirds help you achieve.
+The theory is that if you place points of interest in the intersections, your photo becomes more balanced and natural to the viewers’ eyes.
+A few studies show that our eyes are naturally drawn to these intersections when looking at an image.
+This is what the Rule of Thirds helps you achieve.

-So, next time you go out and wish to apply the Rule of Thirds, you need to ask yourself what are the points of interest in your shot and where do you want to place them.
-It might take a little time and practice for it to become second nature but the more you try the easier it will be.
+So, next time you go out and wish to apply the Rule of Thirds, you need to ask yourself what are the points of interest in your shot and where you want to place them.
+It might take a little time and practice to become second nature, but the more you try, the easier it will be.

 Luckily, you can count on some little help.
-Most cameras and devices, if not all, now have an option to turn on and off a Thirds grid on screen.
-This way you always have a visual hint on screen that will help you frame your shot.
-And it’s there in editing tools as well, so even if the shot was not perfect, you can always crop and reframe your image later to get it right.
+Most cameras and devices (if not all) now have an option to turn on and off a Thirds grid on the screen.
+This way, you always have a visual hint to help frame your shot.
+And it’s there in editing tools as well.
+So even if the shot is not perfect, you can always crop and reframe your image later to get it right.

 Try it now and practice it.
 Before you know it, you’ll have mastered the Rule of Thirds.